-Throughout the spring, summer and fall are perfect times to visit the Bergen International Sculpture Park.
-It is open daily on a drop-in basis or you can call ahead to make a reservation for a personal tour with Morton acting as your docent, relaying the artist’s interpretations and, maybe, providing anecdotes about the artists and the creation process of each piece.
+From May to October is the perfect time to visit the Bergen International Sculpture Park.
+It is open daily on a drop-in basis or you can call ahead to make a reservation for a personal tour with Morton acting as your docent, relaying the artist’s interpretations and maybe providing anecdotes about the artists and the creation process of each piece.

 Bring a picnic lunch if you’d like and don’t forget your camera.
 Social distancing is easy to maintain, the sculptures are placed a comfortable distance from each other.
-A perfect thing to do when in Sundre, only 10 mins away.
+Visiting Bergen Rocks is a perfect thing to do when in Sundre, it’s only 10 mins away.

 Groups are welcome.
 We have hosted car clubs, seniors groups, “Red Hatters” and bus tours.

 The sculptures realized in the four Bergen Rocks symposia are pictured below.
 Part of my concept in having the symposia was to eventually have the sculptures moved into public venues.
 That objective has also been met, 13 sculptures have been relocated to other communities, some permanently and some as temporary exhibits.

 "Moods of the Sea"

 Vahe comes from a family tradition of artists/sculptors.
 His father participated in the first international symposium in the 1950s.
 Sculptures by Vahe, his father and brother can be found in museums and the homes of kings through Europe, the Middle East and around the world.
 He holds a Masters Degree in Fine art from the Fine Arts State Institute of Art and Theatre, Yerevan, Armenia